-Budgeted cost: £10,000
+Budgeted cost: £9,000

-Activity Evidence that supports this approach Challenge number(s) addressed Children who have displayed dyslexic tendencies on SEN support to receive 1:1 support from specialised teacher.
+Activity Evidence that supports this approach Challenge number(s) addressed Children who have displayed dyslexic tendencies to receive support - TA interventions - Precision Teaching.
 Children will transfer taught skills to their class work and so make good progress when assessed.
 Quality first teaching evidenced as highest impact approach by EEF.
-1 + 2 Reading, writing & maths 1:1 support to match individual need.
+1+2 Reading, writing & maths - Precision Teaching to match individual needs.
+School Led tutoring by teaching staff.
 Children's attainment will be more in-line with their peers and narrow the gap in line with EEF High Impact strategy.
 1 Grouped interventions with TA to support specific difficulties.
 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 Gaps will close in specific areas as concentration and taught skills improves in line with EEF High Impact strategy.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
 Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 1 Pupil progress meetings with teachers as outlined above.
 Time for ongoing professional dialogues regarding further support for PP children will help to keep this a priority.
 There is a collected responsibility for PP children's progress in order to make accelerated progress.
 Staff will know who they are, their barriers to learning and any strategies needed to meet their educational and emotional needs.
-1 and 2 Early Years interventions put in place for pupil premium children to ensure they make GLD (Good Level of Development) High quality provision with well-qualified staff is essential to ensure success of interventions such as Squiggle while you wiggle, Dough disco etc. all of which have a big impact on children's readiness to learn.
-(Communication and language approaches - EEF) NELI and Little Wandle - Letters and Sounds 1
+1 and 2 Early Years interventions put in place for pupil premium children to ensure they make the GLD (Good Level of Development) High quality provision with well-qualified staff is essential to ensure success of interventions such as Squiggle while you wiggle, Dough disco etc. all of which have a 1 big impact on children's readiness to learn.
+(Communication and language approaches - EEF) NELI and Little Wandle - Letters and Sounds